spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 The app has three main functionalities allowing users to:
+- login in with your Google account through NextAuth.js
 - CREATE a post,
 - ADD a comment,
 - DELETE a post (with comments).